 What Einstein did have a problem with was the education system, and we kind of agree.
 He believed that memorizing facts is not an education.
-An early example of his rebellion against schooling was when, at 5 years old, he threw a stool at his teacher because he didn’t agree with their style (but we’re not down for that.
-Respect your teachers y’all).
+An early example of his rebellion was when, aged 5, he threw a stool at his teacher to protest their style.
+We’re not down for that.
+Respect your teachers y’all.

 Einstein hated school even though he achieved good grades.
-This often led teachers and institutions to dislike Einstein in equal measure, perhaps creating the idea that he was a ‘bad’ student.
+This often led teachers and institutions to dislike Einstein in equal measure.
+Perhaps this created the idea that he was a ‘bad’ student.
 This may be what led a schoolmaster in Munich to famously write that he would ‘never amount to anything’ on his 1895 school report card.

 If Einstein didn’t say it, where did it come from?